The Hijab Is More Than Just A Piece Of Clothing

 A hijab may be worn in several distinct ways and can be adapted for plenty of occasions and outfit styles, which makes it incredibly important that you stay in-the-know as it concerns the various materials, colours and hijab styles available to you.
 That is why we've put together a complete hijab style manual with easy-to-follow steps to make certain you remain confident on your day-to-day styling.

-As such, there is no 1 way to use this classic and highly adaptable piece - letting you make different hijab styles and signature looks of your own.
+As such, there is no one way to use this classic and highly adaptable piece - letting you make different hijab styles and signature looks of your own.
 All you need is a set of amazing hijabs and a couple of essential procedures of wearing them to get you started.

 There are many different hijab styles, this guide we will show you different ways to wear your hijab.